PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-08 12:31:12
+Last updated: 2024-04-08 12:34:10
-Random Quote: May: "May Carleton.
-I breed racehorses and train them.
-What is it you do?"
-Thommy: "I rarely answer questions is what I do." - Thomas Shelby
+Random Quote: I saw a couple riding a tandem bike, and it made me think of how you don't know how to ride a bike. - Kamala